 Why study Double Degree Econometrics and Philosophy

-Together, Erasmus School of Economics and the Faculty of Philosophy offer a Double Degree program in Econometrics and Philosophy.
+Together, Erasmus School of Economics and the Erasmus School of Philosophy offer a Double Degree program in Econometrics and Philosophy.
 Are you interested in issues relating to econometrics, but do you also aim to develop a broader academic horizon?
 Then a double degree in Economics and Philosophy or Econometrics and Philosophy might suit your interests very well.
 Students in this program obtain two degrees in four years: a Bachelor of Science (BSc) in Econometrics and a Bachelor of Arts (BA) in Philosophy.

-On the one hand, the economics part of the program aims to prepare you on your way to becoming truly internationally minded with great abilities to analyze and solve problems in the field of econometrics.
+On the one hand, the econometrics part of the program aims to prepare you on your way to becoming truly internationally minded with great abilities to analyze and solve problems in the field of econometrics.

 On the other hand, you will develop philosophical skills such as logical reasoning and the ability to express yourself clearly in writing.
 You will learn about philosophical problems and ethical issues, and you will gain knowledge about the history and basic assumptions of the academic discipline of econometrics.